enigmamarketing/dots2brackets/README.md

 # Dots 2 Brackets
 converts a dot notation object into a bracket notation.
-The main goal was to be able to use some vars with angular.
+The main goal was to be able to use some variables with angular.

 	data.example.12345.title

 will be converted to

-	data['example']['12134']['title']
+	data['example']['12345']['title']

 ## Usage